nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 					<div class="section-text">
 						<div class="section-t">B2B catalog personalization and price management</div>
 						<div class="section-descr">
-							Our personalization system allows you to customize catalogs to include all the details and history of your partner relations.
-You can always adjust the way catalog items are displayed based on the agreements you have with the particular user, their budgets, and quotes.
-This helps shorten the negotiation processes and improve customer loyalty!
+							With our personalization system, you can customize catalogs to include details of the history of the customer relationship.
+This allows for the adjustment of catalog items based on the agreements you have with the customer, their budget, and previous quotes.
+This in turn shortens the negotiation process and improves customer loyalty.
 						</div>
 					</div>
 					<div class="section-img">